 Assassination Attempts Against Napoleon

-Napoleon Bonaparte feared assassination and reportedly took precautions against it.
+Napoleon feared assassination.
+He reportedly took precautions against it.
 His friend Betsy Balcombe asked him about this when he was in exile on St. Helena.

 Coup of 18th-19th Brumaire, 1799

 Napoleon began his rule over France by complaining of an assassination attempt that probably didn’t happen.
 On November 10, 1799, during the coup d’état that brought him to power, Napoleon illegally barged into the Council of Five Hundred (the lower house of the French legislature), interrupting the debate.
 The legislators yelled at and man-handled the intruder until he was rescued by his soldiers.
 Napoleon claimed that his life had been at stake.

 I offered myself to the Chamber of Five Hundred, alone, unarmed, my head uncovered….
 Instantly the daggers which menaced the deputies were raised against their defender.
 Twenty assassins rushed upon me, aiming at my breast.
 The grenadiers of the Legislative Body, whom I had left at the door of the chamber, hastily interposed between the assassins and myself.
 One of these brave grenadiers…received a thrust from a dagger, which pierced his clothes.
 They carried me off.
 (3)